NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 11. Print All Collected Data `echo "UNAME:$uname"; echo "ARCH:$arch"; echo "UPTIME:$uptime"; echo "CPUS:$cpus"; echo "CPU_MODEL:$cpu_model"; echo "GPU:$gpu_info"; echo "CAT_HELP:$cat_help"; echo "LS_HELP:$ls_help"; echo "LAST:$last_output"`

 ### 10:30 AM - XMRIG Cryptominer Gets Installed
-To my suprise, it only took 15 minutes for cryptominer malware to get installed on the honeypot.
+My honeypot passed the test! the bot proceeded to the next stage and cryptominer malware was installed on the honeypot.

-This means my honeypot passed the "litmus test" shown earlier, and it was deemed a legitimate host.
+It took several iterations of my honeypot design to ensure it passed these kinds of tests, I used Cowrie in "Proxy" mode with a custom docker instance, this is much more convincing than the default "Shell" mode you will see with most Cowrie honeypots.

 ### 10:30 AM - C2 Server Spotted
 After failing to execute the Cryptominer malware, the bot tried again, using an HTTP request instead of SFTP to download the malware,